 Always send users to a personalized experience after the ad click because that is what will get you advertising conversions.

 Remember to connect all your Shopping ads to dedicated post-click landing pages.
-Find out how you can provide personalized post-click landing pages at scale by signing up for an Instapage Enterprise demo here.
+Find out how you can personalize and promote your landing pages at scale by signing up for an Instapage Enterprise demo here.